squishedfox/squishedfox-com/_docs/education/CompTIA/Network+/Study Guide/Chapter 6.md

 5. What could cause a server that you can ping to not provide the particular TCP/IP serv,ce such as FTP, HTTP, and so on, that you expect it to offer?
 6. What is the well-known port number for RDP?
 7. Which ports does the protocol MGCP use?
-8. Whta protocol is at the heart of the ping and tracert commands in a windows operating system?
+8. What protocol is at the heart of the ping and tracert commands in a windows operating system?
 9. Which destination Transport layer protocol and port number does a TFTP client use to transfer files over the network?
 10. What well-known port numbers do SMTP, POP3, RDP, and IMAP4 servers use?

 ## Review Questions

+<iframe src="https://quizlet.com/1000543909/flashcards/embed?i=3896f3&x=1jj1" height="500" width="100%" style="border:0"></iframe>

 1. The OSI model has seven layers and the DoD has four.
 At which layer does SMTP work in both models?
     - [ ] A. Network